nncast/community-service-tracker/README.md

 (2025 December 12)

 **CommunityServiceTracker** is a web-based application built with **Flask** for tracking and managing community service hours for volunteers and organizations.
-The system supports role-based access for admins and volunteers, providing a centralized platform for logging, verifying, and reporting community service activities.
+The system supports role-based access for admins and officers, providing a centralized platform for logging, verifying, and reporting community service activities.

 ## Requirements
 - Python 3.12 or later (Python 3.12 Recommended)